 World Book and Copyright Day is observed in numerous ways across the European Union.
 Activities range from public readings and book fairs to workshops and seminars on copyright issues.
 This Day often involves collaboration between writers, publishers, libraries, schools and culturally-focused organizations, to foster a love for literature and respect for intellectual property rights.
 World Book and Copyright Day takes place annually on 23rd April, symbolizing the death anniversary of both William Shakespeare and the Spanish novelist, Miguel de Cervantes.

-Facts about World Book Day
+Top 8 Facts for 2026 World Book Day in the EU

 In the News and Trending in the EU for World Book Day